 With the novel coronavirus COVID-19 pandemic spreading we’re doing our best to keep up on how your New Tech Northwest community can stay healthy and safe.
 Please use and share the resources below with your family, friends, neighbors and co-workers.
-Be well and be kind; we’re in this together.
+Be well and be kind.

-- If you exhibit flu-like symptoms, such as respiratory symptoms, fever, cough, shortness of breath or breathing difficulties, please err on the side of caution and self-quarantine at home for 14 days (or until you are cleared by a healthcare provider)
+- If you exhibit flu-like symptoms, such as respiratory symptoms, fever, cough, shortness of breath or breathing difficulties, please err on the side of caution and self-quarantine, and have your household members self-quarantine, at home for 14 days (or until you are cleared by a healthcare provider)

-- Frequently and thoroughly clean hands with an alcohol-based hand sanitizer or soap and water
+- Frequently and thoroughly clean your hands for 20 seconds with an alcohol-based hand sanitizer or soap and water

 - Clean and disinfect frequently used objects and surfaces